evennia/evennia/docs/source/Howtos/Evennia-for-roleplaying-sessions.md

 ### Building a Character sheet

 There are many ways to build a Character sheet in text, from manually pasting strings together to more automated ways.
 Exactly what is the best/easiest way depends on the sheet one tries to create.
 We will here show two examples using the *EvTable* and *EvForm* utilities.Later we will create Commands to edit and display the output from those utilities.

-> Note that due to the limitations of the wiki, no color is used in any of the examples.
-See
-> [the text tag documentation](../Concepts/Inline-Tags-and-Functions.md) for how to add color to the tables and forms.
+> Note that these docs don't show the color.  see [the text tag documentation](../Concepts/Tags-Parsed-By-Evennia.md) for how to add color to the tables and forms.

 #### Making a sheet with EvTable

-[EvTable](github:evennia.utils.evtable) is a text-table generator.
+[EvTable](../Components/EvTable.md) is a text-table generator.
 It helps with displaying text in ordered rows and columns.
 This is an example of using it in code:

 ````python
 # this can be tried out in a Python shell like iPython